 Catfish do often feed on or near the bottom but they also feed in all parts of the water column as well.
 This includes everywhere from close or near the bottom all the way through the water column including on top of the water.
 They’ll feed where they’re comfortable and where the food is.

-In addition to not strictly feeding on or near the bottom there’s the matter of anatomy.
-They’re skilled feeders that can and will pick food up off the bottom but if you look at the anatomy of a catfish it only makes sense that it’s most natural for a catfish to feed up or lateral than it is down.
+In addition to not strictly feeding on or near the bottom, there’s the matter of anatomy.
+They’re skilled feeders that can and will pick food up off the bottom but if you look at the anatomy of a catfish it only makes sense that it’s almost natural for a catfish to feed up or lateral than it is down.

-Their “bite” and the shape of their mouth alone gives you some valuable clues especially when you look at blue and channel cats.
+Their “bite” and the shape of their mouth alone give you some valuable clues especially when you look at the blue and channel cats.

 Now move on to the eyes…..

-The eyes of a catfish are located on the top of their head.
+The eyes of a catfish are located on the top of its head.

 Look at the eyes, where they’re located on the head.
 They’re on the top and located outward on the head.
 Think about a large catfish swimming along hugging the bottom and a bait laying directly on the bottom.
 Even a large catfish is not going to see a bait laying down in sediment or vegetation when moving in a natural state.

 That’s not to say they won’t sense a bait through smell or their other senses, lock in on it and feed.
-Many hardcore catters believe that their best activity and the most bites come when baits are off the bottom and in the line of site of catfish.
+Many hardcore cat anglers believe that their best activity and the most bites come when baits are off the bottom and in the line of sight of catfish.

 One of the advantages of the Santee Rig is the ability to get the bait in front of the fish regardless of where they’re feeding in the water column.